Hometutorials

 51.159.26.16 - - [28/Jun/2019:13:42:49 +0000] "GET / HTTP/1.1" 200 26022 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/12.1.1 Safari/605.1.15"

-Only the IP 51.159.26.16 is visible in the log file, which is the Load Balancer’s IP address and not the IP of the different users.
+In the example above, the IP 51.159.26.16 is visible in the log file, which is the Load Balancer’s IP address and not the IP of the different users.

 Configuring Proxy Protocol in Nginx Web Server

-The proxy_protocol parameter must be set within the http {} block of the listen directive of a server block to configure NGINX to accept PROXY protocol headers.
+The proxy_protocol parameter must be set within the http {} block of the listen directive of a server block to configure NGINX to accept Proxy protocol headers.

 1. Make sure that Nginx is installed with the http_realip_module.
 This is the case in the precompiled version that is delivered with Ubuntu Bionic Beaver (18.04).